 - Can grave goods tell us about the political economy of a group?
 At Bones Don’t Lie, Katy Meyers reports on recent research that examines what burial practices can reveal about the extent of social networks.

 - At bigthink, David Berreby discusses a neat study on the ways colors can influence our perception – and how sports teams may integrate this information when planning team uniforms (and how it might work against them).
 It’s a fun read that takes research out of the lab and away from the WEIRD crowd.

-I’ll be back next Friday with more selections.
+Until next time, folks.
+I’ll be back next week with more from anthropology, philosophy, and research.